Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 - Traveler → Fiscal Officer → Department Approver

-- Once approved, the cash advance request is sent to a Cash Advance administrator in Accounts Payable who either issues it or returns it to the employee (for example, for additional information).
+- Once approved, the cash advance request is sent to a Cash Advance administrator in Accounts Payable who either issues it or returns it to the employee (for example, if additional information is needed).

 Airfare is not permitted as a cash advance, except by exception request.
 All airfare for UC travel should be booked through AggieExpense or ConnexUC travel agencies, which permit direct billing to the UC.